Zoelp/dfswap-ui/README.md

 A reset CSS is available as a global styled component.

 ```
-import { ResetCSS } from 'dfswap-ui'
+import { ResetCSS } from 'dfswap-ui-copy'
 ...
 <ResetCSS />
 ```